Farangipet

-Farangipet or Farangipete is a locality in Mangalore city, Karnataka, India.
+Farangipet or Farangipete is a locality in Dakshina Kannada district near Bantwala, Karnataka, India.

 The ancient, first church, Monte Mariano Church, is located in Farangipet.
 It also has a temple and mosque nearby.
 Farangipet is a fast-growing town and it is between two main cities, namely Mangalore and B.C Road.

 Farangipet comes under Pudu Gram Panchayat.

-Farangipet is famous for fish since the fish available here is fresh and cheap.
+Farangipet is famous for fish cuisines.